Core Features

 Understanding when to use priority vs depends_on:

-Priority (Soft Scheduling Hint)
+Priority (Soft Hint)

 Use priority when you want to influence which items get slots first when WIP limits apply, but items can still run in parallel if capacity allows.